livin880/errbit-pavel-cookbook/README.md

 - Red-Hat
 - Debian

+# Description of recipes contained in cookbook
+- recipe[errbit-pavel-cookbook::rubyenv_ubuntu] - recipe to install Ruby and Rails on Ubuntu/Debian
+- recipe[errbit-pavel-cookbook::mongoDB_ubuntu] - recipe to install MongoDB on Ubuntu/Debian
+- recipe[errbit-pavel-cookbook::errbit_final_ubuntu] - recipe to install and start Errbit on Ubuntu/Debian
+- recipe[errbit-pavel-cookbook::rubyenv_centos_redhat] - recipe to install Ruby and Rails on CentOS/RedHat
+- recipe[errbit-pavel-cookbook::mongoDB_centos] - recipe to install MongoDB on CentOS/RedHat
+- recipe[errbit-pavel-cookbook::errbit_final_centos] - recipe to install and start Errbit on CentOS/RedHat
+- recipe[errbit-pavel-cookbook::errbit-pavel-final] - recipe to install Errbit on any platform(it include corresponding recipes depending of platform from cookbook)

 # The list of Requirements to install Errbit using provided recipes

 * Non-root sudo user on the node where will be installed Errbit